 Prospect: A type of lead; usually one that’s already interested in your products/services and wants to/is talking with someone in sales

 You cannot start a sales process if you don’t have a lead or prospect to reach out to.
-Step one is bringing in the lead or prospect.
-This can be done through a few different ways:
+Step one is bringing in the lead or prospect, which could come from a variety of sources, like:

 - They fill out a lead form

 - You purchase the lead from a lead vendor